awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53-recordset-1.md

 `GeoLocation`  <a name="cfn-route53-recordset-geolocation"></a>
  *Geolocation resource record sets only:* A complex type that lets you control how Amazon Route 53 responds to DNS queries based on the geographic origin of the query\.
 For example, if you want all queries from Africa to be routed to a web server with an IP address of `192.0.2.111`, create a resource record set with a `Type` of `A` and a `ContinentCode` of `AF`\.
-Creating geolocation and geolocation alias resource record sets in private hosted zones is not supported\.
+Although creating geolocation and geolocation alias resource record sets in a private hosted zone is allowed, it's not supported\.
 If you create separate resource record sets for overlapping geographic regions \(for example, one resource record set for a continent and one for a country on the same continent\), priority goes to the smallest geographic region\.
 This allows you to route most queries for a continent to one resource and to route queries for a country on that continent to a different resource\.
 You can't create two geolocation resource record sets that specify the same geographic location\.
 The value `*` in the `CountryCode` element matches all geographic locations that aren't specified in other geolocation resource record sets that have the same values for the `Name` and `Type` elements\.